-- Heat the milk to 32°C (90°F) and pour it down in a small bowl.
+- Activate the yeast.
+Heat the milk to 32°C (90°F) and pour it down into a small bowl.
 Add in the sugar, yeast and stir.
 Cover with plastic wrap and let it sit for 10 min.
 Bubbles should start to appear, meaning you will have activated the yeast.

-- Lightly oil another mixing bowl, put the Caribbean bread dough in it, and cover the bowl with a damp dishtowel.
+- Rest.
+Lightly oil another mixing bowl, put the dough in it, and cover the bowl with a damp dishtowel.
 Leave to rise until doubled in size, around 1h30 to 2h, in a warm place.
 Your dough will thrive at 25°C to 30°C (77°F to 86°F).

 For the 3-strand braid:

-- Punch the dough and fold it in on itself to knock it back and remove the air.
-Weigh your dough and tear off 1/3 of it.
+- Divide the dough.
+Punch the dough and fold it in on itself to knock it back and remove the air.
+Weigh your dough and tear off 1⁄3 of it.
 Cover it in plastic wrap and put it in the fridge.
 You’ll need it later on for the decoration.

-- Preheat the oven to 210°C (410°F).
+- Preheat the oven and divide the dough.
+Preheat the oven to 210°C (410°F).
 Take the dough out of the fridge.
-Weigh it and tear off 1/3 of it.
+Weigh it and tear off 1⁄3 of it.
 You’ll use it for the vanille, but for now, cover it in plastic wrap and put it back in the fridge.

-- Pinch the ends together at the top to join them and twist the two ropes together tightly.
+- Shape the vanille.
+You’re almost done!
+Now it’s time to shape the vanille.
+Take the small dough out of the fridge and divide it into 2 equal pieces.
+Roll each of these on a lightly floured surface or using the palms of your hands into ropes measuring 60cm (24 in).
+Pinch the ends together at the top to join them and twist the two ropes together tightly.
 Place the vanille all around the exterior of the Caribbean bread.

 Caribbean bread is best the day it’s made but it’ll keep, wrapped airtight at room temperature for up to 2 days.